 What is aspect-oriented programming?

-Aspect-Oriented Programming (AOP) extends Object-Oriented Programming with a paradigm that focuses on separating the implementation of repetitive code patterns from the main business logic.
+Aspect-Oriented Programming (AOP) extends Object-Oriented Programming with concepts and tools that focus on separating the implementation of repetitive code patterns from the main business logic.

-Without AOP, repetitive code patterns are implemented manually in source code, resulting in additional (and boring) work, excessive code complexity, and more defects.
+Without AOP, repetitive code patterns are implemented manually in source code, resulting in additional (and tedious) work, excessive code complexity, and more defects.

 Aspect-oriented programming relies on three concepts: